gcastill0/nodejs_app/README.md

 The NodeJS app should include three pages:

-1. Single window with an input panel (nothing else).
+* Single window with an input panel (nothing else).
 Maybe a submit button.
-2. An error page providing instructions to contact someone
+* An error page providing instructions to contact someone
-3. A success window that displays the final payload, along with instructions on how to use
+* A success window that displays the final payload, along with instructions on how to use

 Workflow:

 1. User provides auth token to the NodeJS app
   - If there is an error in authentication, display error page
   - If successful, move to step 2
-2. Vault returns payload with session token (client_token)
+2. Vault returns payload with session token or `client_token`
   - Parse client_token
   - If there is no client_token, display error page
   - If successful move to step 3